Underlying mechanisms of phase transitions in scalar-tensor theories: Understanding First-order Scalarization via first principles

-In summary, the reason for $b_0$ eventually becoming increasingly negative as $\beta$ becomes more negative is (i) the decreasing positive contribution from $\rt_0$ (top left panel of Figure~\ref{fig: b integral terms}) and (ii) the increasing (in magnitude) negative contribution from $\rt_2$ (top right panel of Figure~\ref{fig: b integral terms}).
-Hence, we elucidated both of the main points we set out to understand about the existence and prominence of first-order scalarization.
+To summarize the results so far, just using the top two panels of Figure~\ref{fig: b integral terms} for now, the reason for $b_0$ eventually becoming increasingly negative as $\beta$ becomes more negative is (i) the decreasing positive contribution from $\rt_0$ and (ii) the increasing (in magnitude) negative contribution from $\rt_2$.

-Note that Figure~\ref{fig: b integral terms} has two other panels corresponding to the two other terms in the $b_0$ integral~\eqref{eq: b integral} which we have not discussed yet.
-Let us skip to the last term in the integral, leaving the lengthier discussion of $\rt_4$ for later.
+Figure~\ref{fig: b integral terms} has two other panels on the bottom row, which are the integrands of $I_4$ and $I_\mu$ in the $b_0$ integral~\eqref{eq: b integral}.
+Let us first discuss $\mu_2$ and the related integral $I_\mu$, which are relatively easier to interpret compared to $I_4$.
 As can be seen in the bottom right panel of Figure~\ref{fig: b integral terms}, $-\varphi'^2 \mu_2/(4\pi|\beta| r)$ becomes negative almost everywhere when $\beta$ becomes sufficiently negative, even before first-order scalarization appears.
-However, this term is ignorable compared to the the ones in the other panels.
+However, this term is ignorable compared to the ones in the other panels.
 This can be understood as a result of the suppression by the $1/|\beta|$ factor. $\mu_2$ can be expected to grow with $|\beta|$ due to the movement of the bifurcation point, similarly to $\rt_2$, but this growth is mild, hence canceled out by the $|\beta|$ in the denominator.

-Lastly, we have the $\rt_4$ term of the $b_0$ integral in the bottom left panel of Figure~\ref{fig: b integral terms}, which arguably requires the most detailed analysis.
-We can see that this term is also growing in magnitude with more negative $\beta$.
-The overall functional profile also shows that $\rt_4$ has the opposite sign to the leading response term $\rt_2$, being negative nearer to the core and positive near the surface.
+Lastly, we have the $I_4$ integral in Figure~\ref{fig: integral_terms}, which arises from integrating $r^2\rt_4$ in the bottom left panel of Figure~\ref{fig: b integral terms}. $\rt_4$ is clearly growing in magnitude with more negative $\beta$, similarly to $\rt_2$.
+The overall functional profile also shows that $\rt_4$ has the opposite sign to the leading matter response term $\rt_2$, being negative nearer to the core and positive near the surface.
 These can be understood when we recall that $\rt_4$ is the next-to-leading order response term to scalarization, at the $\phi_\text{c}^4$ order.